n-eq/n-eq.github.io/_posts/2025-06-16-a-good-software-engineer-2025.md

 a good friend of mine.
 One time, we were sitting in a coffee shop, and he wanted to learn more about my studies (his field of work had nothing in common with computer science).
 He started asking me questions and after learning more about my domain (embedded systems), he struck me with this amazing
-question: "Do you know exactly how a computer works, then?".
+question: _"Do you know exactly how a computer works, then?"_.
 Although I think there are only a handful of people on Earth who can confidently say they master all the nitty-gritty details of modern computers (or at least, general-purpose CPUs), the question highlights a very important aspect of being a good engineer.